EricGebhart/wp-md/README.md

 been better ?
 Faster to write ?
 Better organized ?
 Faster ?
 Those are big questions.
 This method offers encapsulation of the solution and responsibilities.
-There's a query file, a sed command file for the conversion, a master script, and a script specific to creating converted markdown.
+There's two query files, a sed command file for the conversion, a master script, and a script specific to creating converted markdown.
 It's a nice way to build things.
 If we get new queries, great.
 Everything is encapsulated and clear.